Meet the cast of BBC1's Gentleman Jack

 Yes, it’s the fifth incarnation of the Doctor from Doctor Who.
 Davison played the celery-wearing Time Lord from 1981 to 1984.

-Davison has also starred in Law & Order: UK as Henry Sharpe and in All Creatures Great and Small as James Herriot.
+Davison has also starred in Law & Order: UK as Henry Sharpe and in All Creatures Great and Small as Tristan Farnon.
 He’s also cropped up in Holding the Fort, Sink or Swim, A Very Peculiar Practice, Campion, At Home with the Braithwaites and – more recently – Liar, Grantchester and Toast of London.

 Amelia Bullmore plays Elizabeth Priestley